erics273/learning-angular4-with-timely/03-timely-review.md

 the Enter key.
 Sure enough, "Marigold" shows up in your list.

-![timely - clients list iwth marigold cabs in it](https://tiy-corp-train.github.io/newline-media/learning-angular-with-timely/clients-list-with-marigold.png)
+![timely - clients list with marigold cabs in it](https://tiy-corp-train.github.io/newline-media/learning-angular-with-timely/clients-list-with-marigold.png)

 You go back to the "TODAY'S WORK" tab and check out the